Kinklab leather wrist cuffs – black

 Update: I have even accidentally put this through the washing machine, and it’s held up pretty well!

 Since my husband’s return, I’ve made more of an effort to get into BDSM which meant I needed a quality blindfold (and more “hardcore” cuffs but that’s something else entirely).
-Kinklba’s Padded Leather Blindfold seemed to fit the bill.
+Kinklab’s Padded Leather Blindfold seemed to fit the bill.
 It was contoured to fit the face better than cheap “sleep mask” type blindfolds and was affordably priced in the $20 like many leather blindfolds.

 As the name suggests, this blindfold is padded and leather.
 The front side is a stiffer leather and you can see the stitches, in black, around the edge.
 The sewing is well done without any loose threads.
 The back, which sits against the face, has a softer padding where it would sit across the eyes.
-The edges are flush and flat feeling; they’re not silky soft or uber uncomfortable.
-The elastic strap is securely stitched to either side; on one side is also a clothing-style tag which the Kinklab label which also says it’s made in the USA.
+The edges are flush and flat feeling; they’re not silky soft or uncomfortable.
+The elastic strap is securely stitched to either side; on one side is also a clothing-style tag with the Kinklab label, which also says it’s made in the USA.

 During use, I found my eyes to be comfortable but the edges above the nose and toward the side applied pressure to my face.
 I could feel the stiffer leather around the edges where there was no padding.
 My husband did not experience this problem, however; I would attribute this to specific facial builds and the fact that the blindfold seems to be pretty big; at its widest, it’s nearly 3″ tall, which seems pretty big to me, and the bridge is over 1″ thick which I think is the cause of my personal discomfort.
 Of course, I do have a smaller face than some.
 This mask is bound to fit some people better than others.